<?xml version="1.0" encoding="utf-8" standalone="yes"?>

 </ul>

-<p>Platform improvements included much-needed refinements to Liquid Glass (especially on the Mac), better performance across OSes, and some quality-of-life items like updates to cycle tracking in Apple Health.</p>
+<p>Platform improvements included much-needed refinements to Liquid Glass (especially on the Mac), better performance across OSes, and quality-of-life updates, such as cycle tracking in Apple Health.</p>

 <p>Trust and Safety was all about better controls and tools for parents to manage their kids’ devices.
 As someone with two teenagers and a middle-schooler, I am truly looking forward to how these new features will work.</p>

 <p>Lastly, the longest section covers Apple Intelligence and the new Siri AI.
-There is a lot to unpack here, but I think Apple built a case that it can do what it has promised.
+There is a lot to unpack here, but I think Apple has built a case that it can deliver on its promises.
 Google Gemini was mentioned by name, <strong>and all of the demos were shot with the presenter using the device in their hands</strong>, avoiding some of the issues present two years ago.</p>

 <p>It will take some time to sort out what other features are coming in the OS Class of 27, but I like this new direction for WWDC, and I hope it continues in years that it makes sense.</p>